 Brighton has been a pioneer in providing decent coworking space, with the Skiff recently having its tenth anniversary.
 Platform 9 is a larger, more recent player.
+There are also accelerators such as the NatWest Accelerator, with 80 startups in the current cohort.
 There are definitely room for more such organisations, as each of these spaces has a very different atmosphere.

 The main attraction of Brighton is the town itself.
 As well as the seafront and a national park nearby, there are the attractions of the North Laine.
 It’s a buzzing area, despite the toll gentrification has taken.
 There are exceptional restaurants and a range of interesting festivals, including the Brighton Festival and Fringe in May, a comedy festival etc. Brighton is also an hour from London, meaning connections with the city can be easily maintained – while having a (slightly) cheaper cost of living.